 Ignoring your front yard — or doing something that’s out of character with the neighborhood — can jeopardize the assessed value of your home.

-Here are the top suggestions from real estate agents, appraisers, and landscape designers for boosting the curb appeal of your yard:
+Here are the top suggestions from real estate agents, appraisers, and landscape designers for boosting your yard's curb appeal.

 If your house has a front yard, make sure it‘s neat and green by following a lawn maintenance calendar.
 You don’t want bare spots, sprawling weeds, or an untrimmed appearance.

 “It’s so simple to go to Home Depot, buy fertilizer, apply it every six weeks, and water it,” says Mitch Kalamian, a landscape designer in Huntington Beach, Calif.
 “It will green up.”